LifeIsStrange/pouchdb-fauxton-chrome-extension/README.md

 This fork repair the extension on modern chromium, you can load this repository directly from chrome, it is already built.
 The extension is currently pending a chrome webstore review.

+set this line in your code to let the extension observe your local DBs window.PouchDB = PouchDB;

 pouchdb-fauxton-chrome-extension
 ================================